mucommander/mucommander/readme.txt

 - the Ant library released under the Apache License.
  Ant can be found at http://ant.apache.org .

+- Apache Commons libraries released under the Apache License.
+ Apache Commons can be found at http://commons.apache.org .

+- Apache Hadoop released under the Apache License.
+ Apache Hadoop can be found at http://hadoop.apache.org .

+- the Furbelow library released under the GNU LGPL.
+ Furbelow can be found at http://sourceforge.net/projects/furbelow .

 - the ICU4J library released under the ICU License. the ICU project can be found at http://icu-project.org .

-- the J2SSH library released under the GNU LGPL license.
+- the J2SSH library released under the GNU LGPL.
  J2SSH can be found at http://www.sshtools.com .

-- the Jakarta Commons Net library released under the Apache License.
+- the J7Zip library released under the GNU LGPL.
- Jarkata Commons Net can be found at http://jakarta.apache.org .
+ J7Zip can be found at http://sourceforge.net/projects/p7zip/ .

-- the jCIFS library released under the GNU LGPL license. jCIFS can be found at http://jcifs.samba.org .
+- the jCIFS library released under the GNU LGPL. jCIFS can be found at http://jcifs.samba.org .

+- the JetS3t library released under the Apache License.
+ JetS3t can be found at http://jets3t.s3.amazonaws.com/index.html .

-- the JmDNS library released under the GNU LGPL license.
+- the JmDNS library released under the GNU LGPL.
  JmDNS can be found at http://jmdns.sourceforge.net .

-- the JNA library released under the GNU LGPL license.
+- the JNA library released under the GNU LGPL.
  JmDNS can be found at http://jna.dev.java.net .

 - the JUnRar library released as Freeware.